magicmark/programming-protips-wiki/src/protips/add-suppression-descriptions.md

 // eslint-disable-next-line no-alert
 ```

+If your project uses a bug tacker or GitHub issues, creating and linking to a
+ticket in the description where appropriate is a good idea.

 ## Why?

 Without a description, it may not be obvious to the reader of the code why the